SteveMarshall/stevemarshall.github.io/cv.md

 <span><time datetime="2017-12-01">December 2017</time>--Present</span>
 {: .meta}

-**Created and lead on [the Ministry of Justice's strategy for software hosting](https://mojdigital.blog.gov.uk/2018/10/15/how-were-making-our-hosting-simpler-more-cost-effective-and-more-modern/)**, which we project will deliver savings up to £50m/year in the next 5 years.
+**Created and leading on [the Ministry of Justice's strategy for software hosting](https://mojdigital.blog.gov.uk/2018/10/15/how-were-making-our-hosting-simpler-more-cost-effective-and-more-modern/)**, which will allow us to make the entire Justice industry cloud-native and save up to £50m/year in the next 5 years.

-Managing a **budget of ~£30m** of public money, ensuring value for money while delivering our strategy. **Responsible for operational reliability of ~500 services underpinning the UK's justice system**, including courts, prisons, and legal aid.

-**Manage ~70 staff in 5 teams across 3 locations, and ~30
+**Manage ~70 staff in 5 engineering teams across 3 locations**.
-suppliers** to ensure they offer good value for money and follow current government standards and guidance. **Lead development of the MOJ's hosting infrastructure platforms** for both modern, cloud-native and legacy services, and **leading MOJ's move to public cloud hosting**.
+**Leading development of the MOJ's hosting infrastructure platforms** for modern, cloud-native services in Kubernetes on AWS and Azure, and **leading MOJ's move to public cloud hosting** for legacy services.

-**Ensure delivery of high quality infrastructure** services by coaching and mentoring product teams, and **driving up the quality of delivery, and driving down time to market,** across MOJ by providing **high quality self-service platforms** and automation tools.
+**Ensure delivery of high quality infrastructure** services by coaching and mentoring product teams in site reliability engineering and DevOps practices.
+Increase speed and quality of delivery across MOJ by providing **high quality platforms** and automation tools.

+Manage a **budget of ~£30m/year** and contracts with ~30 suppliers, ensuring value for money while delivering our strategy. **Responsible for operational reliability of ~500 services underpinning the UK's justice system**, including courts, prisons, and legal aid.

-### Head of Technical Architecture and Software Development at [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice)
+### Head of Engineering at [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice)

 <span><time datetime="2017-01-01">January
 2017</time>--<time datetime="2018-04-25">April 2018</time></span>
 {: .meta}

-**Lead on engineering staff management, recruitment, culture, and standards** for the Ministry of Justice. **Responsible for ~150 engineers** (technical architects, software developers, and operations engineers) **across 4 locations and 5 organisations**.
+**Led ~150 Python, Java, front-end, Ruby, and operations engineers across 4 locations**, and was responsible for technical standards, management, recruitment, and culture.

-**Improved hiring procedures**, increasing quality of candidates and diversity of engineering staff. **Improved engineering quality** by introducing organisation-wide standards, providing embedded, long-term **coaching for under-performing teams** and individuals, and recruiting technical leads across the organisation.
+**Improved engineering quality** by introducing organisation-wide standards, providing embedded, long-term **coaching for under-performing teams** and individuals, and recruiting technical leads across the organisation. **Improved hiring procedures**, increasing quality of candidates and diversity of engineering staff.

-**Recruited my replacement** who has taken on the role and made it their own.

 ### Technical Architect at [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice)